Commonwealth Stadium: History

 On June 15, 2016, the Edmonton Eskimos announced a five-year field naming rights partnership with The Brick to name the field "The Brick Field at Commonwealth Stadium" during CFL events.
+A naming rights deal with Play Alberta was signed in 2025, and the field renamed to "Play Alberta Field at Commonwealth Stadium".

+The Edmonton Elks will not sell upper bowl tickets at Commonwealth Stadium for the 2024 CFL season, reducing the stadium's capacity to 31,000 seats.

 Facilities

 Commonwealth Stadium has a seating capacity of 56,302, in an all-seater configuration.
 The stadium has two twin-tier grandstands along each side, and single-tier stands on the corners and ends.
 The sides feature 44,032 seats, with the remaining 12,386 in the corners and ends.
 The side seats are 53 cm wide and have a cup holder, a feature lacking on the narrower end zone seats.
 The seating is laid out in a colorized mosaic pattern, with dark green at the bottom, yellow in the middle and lighter green at the top.
 In the sides there are 14,203 dark green seats, 19,019 yellow seats and 10,810 light green seats.
 In the corner and end zones there are 8,672 dark green and 3,713 yellow seats.
 There are 15 executive suites on the east stand, 7 on the west stand and 8 on the south end zone.
 There is a limited amount of covered seating on the upper sections of the lower tier on the sides; half of this section on the east stand is a media centre.

 The stadium has a Shaw Sports Turf Powerblade Elite 2.5S artificial turf system, installed in 2016 by GTR turf, which covers an area of 10215 m2.
 It contains additional cushioning through the installation of an extra shock pad.
 The turf lacks permanent line markings; this allows the markings to alternate between football and soccer.
 Because of the running track, the corners of the end zones were partially cut.
 In 2014, the end zones were squared off.
 The track and field segment consists of a Sportflex Super X all-weather running track manufactured by Mondo of Italy.
 The International Association of Athletics Federations has certified the stadium as a Class 1 venue, a certification only two other stadiums have in Canada: Moncton Stadium and Université de Sherbrooke Stadium.